Secondments to Germany

 3. Requirements for a posting

-The requirements for a secondment are very diverse and cannot be comprehensively presented here in detail, as it ultimately depends on the specific visa type (e.g., EU Blue Card ).
+The requirements for a secondment are very diverse and cannot be comprehensively presented here, as it ultimately depends on the specific visa type (e.g., EU Blue Card ).
 However, it can generally be said that a legally secure secondment is possible if a recognized qualification is available, or the seconded employee is a manager or specialist , and an appropriate salary (according to German standards) is paid.

 3.1 Recognized qualification